Playcentre Education Update

 Changes in processes

 With the phase 2 appointments complete, the education team is shifting from a regional structure to a national structure.
 Please see the updated communication pathway for more details of whom to contact.
 We will contact current students directly with more information about what this means to you however please note that all assessments from face-to-face workshops are now to be emailed to [email protected] rather than regional email addresses.
 We know a few students have been caught up in the transition of processes and I apologise if you were impacted.
-If you have recently contacted a regional education address and have not had a reply, please check the updated communication pathway here and try again.
+If you have recently contacted a regional education address and have not had a reply, please check the updated communication pathway (link to pathway) and try again.
 We are still checking the old email addresses however we don’t want to miss anything you have sent.
 I would also like to acknowledge the extraordinary efforts of Mary, Barbara, Haley, Marianne and Glenda for keeping education processes ticking along during the long and challenging transition so far.
 Your efforts are noticed and appreciated.

 Hope everyone is staying well and enjoying the extra time with your whānau.